Alternative jobs for youth

 Summary

-The project works directly with these communities to design and test practical alternatives — from non-farm employment and rural entrepreneurship to skills training and new income-generating activities.
-By co-creating solutions with youth rather than imposing them, the project ensures that outcomes are grounded in local realities and built to last.
-The goal is a set of scalable livelihood models that expand opportunity for land-limited households, ease resource pressure, and contribute to more resilient local economies.
+The project works directly with these communities to design and test practical alternatives—from off-farm employment and rural entrepreneurship to skills training and new income-generating activities.
+By co-creating solutions with young people rather than designing them from the outside, the project aims to ensure that outcomes are grounded in local realities and built to last.

 Project Connections